danielkkelly/iac/aws/iam/README.md

 # Overview

-This module updates the identify and access management configuration to set up roles and policies to support System Manager related operations, such as automatic patching, and policies, groups, and users for developers and developer admins.
+This module sets up policies, groups, and users for developers and developer admins.
+It also creates instance profiles, support roles, etc.  It's the module that handles the bulk of the users, groups, roles, and policies we require.

+## RBAC

 Our goal is to support role-based authentication (RBAC), multi-factor authentication (MFA), and to house credentials securely on the local machine.
 Users, roles, groups, and policies